De Grey Mausoleum, Flitton

 Before You Go

-Opening Times: The mausoleum is attached to Flitton Church, St John the Baptist, and is accessed via its nave.
-The mausoleum is open from 2pm to 4pm on the following dates in 2024:
+The mausoleum is attached to Flitton Church, St John the Baptist, and is accessed via its nave.
+The mausoleum is open on select dates from 2pm to 4pm, please check the opening times page for full details

 Volunteers are on hand at these times and will be very happy to answer visitors' questions and share their knowledge about the mausoleum and the De Grey family.